Tag Archives: learning disabilities

 I sat hunched over another desk.
 Rows of them had been set up in the gym for exams.

 It was believed that lower temperatures were stimulating and more likely to keep students alert.
 I must have been the exception because being cold made me want to curl up and sleep.
-Being my third exam, I had come prepared with a piping hot tea, a giant box of tissue, and a toque.
+Being my third exam, I had come prepared with a piping hot tea, a giant box of tissue and a toque.
 The thick wool of my puck bunny sweater helped too.
-Before me was my English exam and I was ready.
+Before me was my English exam, and I was ready.
 There was no stressing because I knew my stuff.
-It helped too that I wasn’t enrolling into OAC English until September which knocked my plan off course by a year.
-By dropping the course as suggested by my teacher I would not be eligible to apply for university until the year after my classmates; a reality I had learned to accept over the last few months.
+It helped too that I wasn’t enrolling in OAC English until September, which knocked my plan off course by a year.
+By dropping the course as suggested by my teacher, I would not be eligible to apply for university until the year after my classmates; a reality I had learned to accept over the last few months.

-Our final independent study, making up 40 percent of our final grade had multiple components.
-Mine was on a local poet and after much research and obscure digging, I had discovered the poet’s glossary.
+Our final independent study, making up 40 percent of our final grade, had multiple components.
+Mine was on a local poet, and after much research and obscure digging, I had discovered the poet’s glossary.
 As if he had his own language, I used the glossary to decode and translate a number of his poems.
-No doubt about it, this poet was a sexist womanizer and I said as much in my oral presentation, except I think I went as far to say he was a pig.
+No doubt about it, this poet was a sexist womanizer, and I said as much in my oral presentation, except I think I went as far as to say he was a pig.

 After a long awkward moment, Mr. Fenton choked out a laugh and announced that I had ‘hit the nail on the head’ with all that I unearthed;